auth0/rules/rules/link-users-by-email.md

 ## Link Accounts with Same Email Address

 This rule will link any accounts that have the same email address.
+You will need to create an API token to use this rule and set a configuration value for `AUTH0_API_TOKEN`.
+The token you create will need the 'read:users', 'update:users', 'read:users_app_metadata', 'update:users_app_metadata', and 'create:users_app_metadata' scopes.

+> Note: When linking accounts, only the metadata of the target user is saved.
+If you want to merge the metadata of the two accounts you must do that manaully.
+See the document on [Linking Accounts](https://auth0.com/docs/link-accounts) for more details.

 ```js
 function (user, context, callback) {